-Happily, makeup artists tend to be a generous bunch, and are happy to share their trade secrets with those less brush-adept (aka never-satiated beauty editors).
+Happily, makeup artists tend to be a generous bunch, happily sharing their trade secrets with those less brush-adept (aka never-satiated beauty editors).
 And like eager disciples, we lap up the wisdom, taking careful notes and even tentatively trying out their teachings on our own—albeit in the safety of our own bathrooms and not on an A-list celebrity, thankfully.

 Curious what this wisdom might consist of?
-We’ve got 10 perfect examples for you ahead.
-These are things that makeup artists have revealed to us they do that that we—in our blithe naiveté—had never even considered.
-Suffice to say, our lives have changed for the better since learning them.
-The question is: Are you ready for this life change?
-If so, keep scrolling to learn from the masters.
+We’ve got 11 perfect examples for you ahead.
+These are things that makeup artists have revealed to us they do—things that that we—in our blithe naiveté—had never even considered.
+Suffice to say our lives have changed for the better since learning them.
+Keep scrolling to learn from the masters.

 To give any product more luminosity, employ every makeup artist’s favorite trick: Just add moisturiser.
 Opt for a light, blendable one that seamlessly mixes with foundation, concealer, and even eye shadow or blush.
 Think of it like the water in your water colour paints that are your makeup products—the more you add, the lighter and softer the finish.

 Right now we’re fully embracing the dewy, candlelit skin trend—if only because it’s so much easier than trying to keep our foreheads totally shine-free.
-The problem arises when you’re aiming for a smooth canvas and use more than a swipe of foundation and concealer to cover your annoying breakout—things can end up veering on the cake-y side.
+The problem arises when you’re aiming for a smooth canvas and use more than a swipe of foundation and concealer to cover your annoying breakout—things can end up veering on the cakey side.
 The easiest solution ever?
-Give yourself a little spritz with your favourite facial mist, just like a pro makeup artist.
-The mist will diffuse any harsh lines or caked-on texture, instantly.
+Give yourself a little spritz with your favourite facial mist just like a pro makeup artist.
+The mist will diffuse any harsh lines instantly.

 Bronzer might not seem like the most obvious candidate to win best double-duty product, but we’re going to give it a chance thanks to a tip from makeup artist Carissa Ferreri.
 She says sweeping bronzer over your eyelids will give a barely there wash of colour, and make your eyes and cheeks pop in the most natural way.

 Rita Ora always looks flawless—which is why we’re taking her makeup artist Kathy Jeung’s word as gospel.
-If you don’t have a separate peach-toned concealer for covering under-eye bags (makeup 101, y’all), Jeung says not all hope is lost: You can take a matte red-orange lipstick and mix it with your everyday concealer to neutralise your dark circles.
+If you don’t have a separate peachy concealer for covering under-eye bags (Makeup 101, y’all), Jeung says not all hope is lost: You can take a matte red-orange lipstick and mix it with your everyday concealer to neutralise your dark circles.
 Crazy?
 Yes.
 Will we try it?
 Hell yes.

 Waxing your lip takes on a whole new meaning when you consider this industry trick: using a clear wax brow pencil to line your lips.
 Yes—a brow pencil.
 Why?
 Makeup artists swear that it keeps feathering and fading at bay when your trusty lip liner is nowhere to be found.